The conference

 System integration

-With vehicle owners, aggregators, energy companies, backend operators, vehicle manufacturers, grid operators and many more, there is a great variety of players in the field of bidirectional charging.
-In this session, we will focus on concepts of how all players can be integrated into a common value chain and thus achieve system integration.
+With vehicle owners, aggregators, energy companies, backend operators, vehicle manufacturers, grid operators and many more, there is a wide variety of players in the field of bidirectional charging.
+In this session, we will look at concepts on how all players can be integrated into a common value chain and thus achieve system integration.

 05